lisha-chen/Deep-structured-facial-landmark-detection/README.md

 ### License
-This code is only for research purpose
+This code is only for research purpose.
-Please follow the GPL-3.0 License if you use the code
+Please follow the GPL-3.0 License attached if you use the code.